codio-templates/hello-codio-SQL/.guides/content/SQL---Sample-Lesson-Page-5eb6.md

 10 rows in set (0.00 sec)
 ```

-We'll keep an eye on the `id`'s where the user hasn't finished the trip yet.
-Can you guess which `id`'s these are?

 ## Updating Data

 Let's take a closer look at the `trips` table `id`'s where the user hasn't finished the trip yet: